Galvanizer-Team/service-authentication/README.md

-    "sendSms": true, // optional, defaults to false "setCookie": false // optional, will set a cookie with the JWT, defaults to false "sendResetEmail": true // optional, will send a password reset email if password is not provided }
+    "sendSms": true, // optional, defaults to false "setCookie": false // optional, will set a cookie with the JWT, defaults to false "sendResetEmail": true // optional, will send a password reset email if password is not provided "verifyEmail": true // optional, will send a verification email if email is not verified }
 }
 ```